-England vs India: Ashwin, Rahane and India's strange decisions on Day 1 at The Oval
+England vs India: Ashwin, Rahane and India’s strange decisions on Day 1 at The Oval

 Day one of the fourth Test ended with India just about hanging in there.
-They had lost the toss, their batting had crumbled again, but somehow, they were hanging in there.
-Half-centuries by Virat Kohli and Shardul Thakur played a part, as did Jasprit Bumrah’s double strike but Umesh Yadav’s dismissal of Joe Root probably being the biggest moment of the day.
+They had lost the toss, their batting had crumbled again, but somehow they were hanging in there.
+Half-centuries by Virat Kohli and Shardul Thakur played a part as did Jasprit Bumrah’s double strike, but Umesh Yadav’s dismissal of Joe Root probably being the biggest moment of the day.

 But day one at The Oval was largely a continuation of the previous Test, with England holding the upper hand for the most part.
-And looking at India’s struggles through the day, one couldn’t help but wonder if they had even given themselves enough of a chance to begin with.
+And looking at India’s struggles, one couldn’t help but wonder if they had even given themselves enough of a chance to begin with.

 The mode of dismissals left a lot to be desired but did captain Kohli and coach Ravi Shastri’s decisions in terms of the team combination add to the difficulties?